-North Texas City Says Emergency Warning Sirens That Went Off Overnight Were Hacked
+North Texas Cities Say Emergency Warning Sirens That Went Off Overnight Were Hacked

 We will continue to make every effort to safely restore our outdoor siren system and to work with our law enforcement agencies in any follow-up investigations that are conducted.

+It is a criminal act and those responsible are subject to arrest and prosecution.
+Accordingly, we have consulted with technical experts who help to operate the outdoor emergency sirens in our area and turned information over to our police for investigation…

+We will continue to make every effort to safely restore our outdoor siren system and to work with our law enforcement agencies in further investigations.
+Given this new investigation, we will not be able to comment any further at this point.
+We will utilize the CodeRed System, City Website, and all Social Media outlets to remain in communication.

-A “mechanical malfunction” is being blamed for sirens sounding in southern Dallas County overnight, but DeSoto city leaders are declining to speculate on whether that malfunction was manmade.
+Earlier in the day a “mechanical malfunction” was being blamed for sirens sounding in southern Dallas County overnight, but DeSoto city leaders were declining to speculate on whether that malfunction was manmade.

 “It is alarming, especially in the middle of the night,” said Carol Lange of DeSoto.